amnrst/youtube-like-to-view-ratio/readme.md

 ### youtube like to view ratio

 Youtube recently removed the dislike to like ratio.
-Usually 5% of viewers like a video, this extension shows that ratio.
+A video with 1M views and 100 likes for example has a low ratio (0.1%), and probably means the video is not popular.

+Any video with a like to view ratio greater than 2 or 3 percent, should be all right.
+However the correct ratio depends on the type of content you are watching.

-TODO: add chrome extension link
+TODO: add chrome extension link (submitted for review)
 TODO: add firefox extension link

 ![(like to view)%](./assets/readme.png)